Swig-DPI/Concrete_crack_detection/README.md

   * I believe this would allow for better classification.
 * Look at existing papers that use this set of data.
 I just found that there was some work done on this data last year
 * Get my GPU working with tensorflow or use a different Keras backend.
 * Apply network to an actual structure to see if I can identify cracked areas.
+* Print out each convolution layer with a crack to see what is being activated.